 In almost perfect silence we sat there in the tiny kitchen, me watching this sweet couple in their 70s quietly eating wieners and potatoes and sipping mugs of hot water as they probably had every night since they got married back in July 1946.
 I’d never seen people sit down and enjoy hot water as a beverage before, but as I’d learn it was not unusual among the old timers in my corner of Manitoulin at that time.
 There was almost no conversation during dinner, and it seemed quite likely their meals were always like this.
 It was the kind of situation where you definitely wanted to chew with your mouth closed.

-Over the years I’d learn that Ches was probably the slowest driver in the world.
+Over the years I’d eventually learn that Ches was probably the slowest driver in the world.
 For reasons I don’t understand, he’d drive the 12 mile run into the town of Gore Bay two or three times a day, just for something to do.
 Most of the route is a blacktop highway with a speed limit of 50 mph, but Ches would make the trip at a safe and sane top speed of 25 mph on the straight-aways.
 If you ever got behind Ches on the road (and this was quite likely given how often he went to town), you were going to be late for your doctor’s appointment.

-Buying a pickup truck was one of the good decisions I made earlier that year as I was living in my parents’ house, and it was paying off now as I trundled back to my property with those precious old boards stashed in the back.
+Buying a pickup truck was one of the good decisions I made earlier that year as I was living in my parents’ house, and it was paying off now as we trundled back to my property with those precious old boards stashed in the back.
 Earlier that year, in the spring of 1986, in preparation for my time on Manitoulin, I’d answered a newspaper ad offering a 1968 Mercury F250 pickup truck for sale in Toronto.
-The owner and I agreed eventually agreed to a price of $600.
+The owner and I agreed to a price of $600.